Transmitter

 The port is enabled when the Enable pulse phase noise output checkbox is selected.

-Y — pass output signal:q[<br>] complex matrix
+Y — pass output signal:q[<br>] the complex matrix

 The output signal returned as a complex matrix.